 Taylor said he also reported the story through counsel to the House Intelligence Committee and the State Department’s legal adviser.

-The aide who overheard Sondland’s call with the president is embassy staffer David Holmes, who will testify behind closed doors in the House’s impeachment probe on Friday, according to two people familiar with the investigation.
-Holmes is the top political affairs officer at the U.S. embassy in Ukraine.
+The aide who overheard Sondland’s call with the president is embassy staffer David Holmes, who will testify Friday behind closed doors in the House’s impeachment probe, according to two people familiar with the investigation.
+Holmes is the top political affairs officer at the U.S. Embassy in Ukraine.

-Trump’s role in the effort to pressure Ukraine emerged in an Oval Office meeting on May 23, when he instructed a U.S. delegation that had just returned from Zelensky’s inauguration to “talk to Rudy,” referring to Giuliani, about Ukraine policy, according to witness testimony.
+Trump’s first known role in the effort to pressure Ukraine took place in the Oval Office meeting May 23, when he instructed a U.S. delegation that had just returned from Zelensky’s inauguration to “talk to Rudy,” referring to Giuliani, about Ukraine policy, according to witness testimony.

 “Rudy had some bad issues with Ukraine, and until Rudy was satisfied, the president wasn’t going to change his mind,” Sondland said in a closed-door deposition.

-Two months later, during the July 25 phone call, Trump told Zelensky that “whatever you can do” to investigate the Bidens “would be great” and urged him to speak with Giuliani and Attorney General William P. Barr.
+Two months later, during the July 25 phone call, Trump told Zelensky that “whatever you can do” to investigate former vice president Joe Biden and his son Hunter Biden “would be great” and urged him to speak with Giuliani and Attorney General William P. Barr.

-Aaron C. Davis, Josh Dawsey and Karoun Demirjian contributed to this report.
+Aaron C. Davis, Josh Dawsey, Karoun Demirjian, Karen DeYoung and Anne Gearan contributed to this report.